COBRA LILY Darlingtonia california

 The name "cobra lily" stems from the resemblance of its tubular leaves to a rearing cobra, complete with a forked leaf - ranging from yellow to purplish-green - that resemble fangs or a serpent's tongue.

-In cultivation in the UK this plant has gained the Royal Horticultural Society’s Award of Garden Merit.
+In cultivation in the UK this plant has gained the Royal Horticultural Society-s Award of Garden Merit.

 Note the small entrance to the trap underneath the swollen 'balloon', and the colorless patches that confuse prey trapped inside.

 The cobra plant is not only restricted to nutrient-poor acidic bogs and seepage slopes, but many colonies actually thrive in ultramafic soils, which are in fact basic soils, within its range.
-In common with most carnivorous plants, the cobra lily is adapted to supplementing its nitrogen requirements through carnivory, which helps to compensate for the lack of available nitrogen in such habitats.
+In common with most carnivorous plants, the cobra lily is adapted to supplementing its nitrogen requirements through digesting insects, which helps to compensate for the lack of available nitrogen in such habitats.

 In addition to the use of lubricating secretions and downward-pointing hairs common to all North American pitcher plants to force their prey into the trap, this species carefully hides the tiny exit hole from trapped insects by curling it underneath and offering multiple translucent false exits.
 Upon trying many times to leave via the false exits, the insect will tire and fall down into the trap.
 The slippery walls and hairs prevent the trapped prey from escaping.
 The only other species that utilizes this technique is the Parrot Pitcher Plant, Sarracenia psittacina.